 HELLO!
 Our bodies are made to signal to our brains what we NEED.
 If you’re cold, grab another layer, if you’re hot, change into something cooler, if you’re tired, get some rest, if you have to pee, pee and if you’re hungry, EAT!

-When we count calories we are using an EXTERNAL cue (usually driven by dieting / diet culture) to guide our eating rather than our natural, INTERNAL cues which help us eat intuitively.
-External cues I often hear from clients include counting and tracking calories, counting macros (grams of fat/carbs/sugar), portion sizes, dietary guidelines and the clock.
-Sure some of this external information can help us learn about nutrition, what a balanced meal or plate may look like, what foods are made up of, and when it might be time for meal or snack.
+When we count calories we are using an EXTERNAL cue (usually driven by dieting/diet culture) to guide our eating rather than our natural, INTERNAL cues which help us eat intuitively.
+External cues I often hear from clients include counting and tracking calories, counting macros (grams of fat/carbs/sugar), portion sizes, dietary guidelines, and the clock.
+Sure some of this external information can help us learn about nutrition, what a balanced meal or plate may look like, what foods are made up of, and when it might be time for a meal or snack.
 Nonetheless, using external guidelines can also lead to a plethora of negative consequences, including increasing stress around food intake.

 The majority of us have been intuitive eaters in the past.
 Let’s think about the most intuitive eaters -> babies.
 Babies cry when they’re hungry, quiet down when they’re given food, and stop eating when they’re full.
 Toddlers often do the same, they become upset when hungry, content when given food, and will stop eating when they’ve had enough.

-When we stop focusing on internals cues and start using external cues to regulate our intake, we aren’t tuning into what we really need or want to each which varies day to day.
+When we stop focusing on internal cues and start using external cues to regulate our intake, we aren’t tuning in to what we really need or want to each which varies day to day.
 We become more anxious around food and social food events.
 Often times, we steer away from the foods we ENJOY by using external guidelines.
 We skip out on cookies that look or smell good, we don’t allow ourselves that extra snack or second portion even if we are hungry.
 We eat before the party because we “can’t be tempted” by the cake (we like).
-Re-learning to follow internal cues can be difficult, but it can ultimately lead to a more balance diet and a happier and healthier relationship with food and your body.
-A win / win if you ask me!
+Re-learning to follow internal cues can be difficult, but it can ultimately lead to a more balanced diet and a happier and healthier relationship with food and your body.
+A win/win if you ask me!

 3. You worry that eating any more than your "calorie limit" will lead to weight gain